yrzr/kodi-docker-rk35xx/README.md

 ## Known issue

 ### Unable to see the OSD while playing a movie

+Note: This problem no longer exists since kernel version 6.1.99.

 See the issue [here](https://github.com/Joshua-Riek/ubuntu-rockchip/issues/89) and dirty fix [here](https://forum.armbian.com/topic/25957-guide-kodi-on-orange-pi-5-with-gpu-hardware-acceleration-and-hdmi-audio/page/6/#comment-172924)